Introduction

 Untitled

-Ten years ago, the CMS and ATLAS experiments together discovered the elusive Higgs boson, the last piece of the puzzle that “completes” the Standard Model - the framework that describes the nature of particle physics.
+Twelve years ago, the CMS and ATLAS experiments together discovered the elusive Higgs boson, the last piece of the puzzle that “completes” the Standard Model - the framework that describes the nature of particle physics.
 However it has become increasingly clear that the Model is incomplete, and physicists are looking towards innovative theoretical solutions to give meaning to the remaining puzzles.
-I’m interested in searching for exotic processes that occur beyond the Standard Model, with a special emphasis on using techniques from Deep Learning to enhance such searches.
+I’m interested in searching for exotic processes that occur beyond the Standard Model using statistical modelling and scientific computation, with a special emphasis on using techniques from deep learning to enhance such searches.

-In my free time I enjoy taking deep dives into dark comedy dramas, listening to progressive metal and soul RnB, and doodling.
-I have a keen interest in good design and photography, and dabble amateurly in both.
+In my free time I enjoy taking deep dives into dark comedy dramas, listening to progressive metal, lifting weights, and hosting mock talk shows for my close friends.
+I have a keen interest in good design, photography, and fine art, and dabble amateurly in all three.

 Definitely reach out to me if anything on this page makes you curious for a chat.